 Ka ʻŌlelo Nuʻukia

-- Our graduates will be able to communicate effectively in a variety of situations.
+- Communicate effectively in a variety of situations.

 A Rich Legacy